 “Part of me thinks that Richard is the reason that something is going on with Nik, something bad is going to happen this time, I can just feel it.
 Of course, as usual Nik is beginning to shut me out and make out that nothing is going on.
 I just hope that he doesn’t start drinking or doing worse again.”

 “Maybe he’s working at Gringotts so that he can steal something?
 In all honesty I’m surprised that they even hired him with his background.”

-Horatio’s face of thunder didn’t do justice for the amount of anger that he was feeling at Freya’s words.
-Horatio however decided to bite back the angry retort he was going to throw at Freya and decided to speak calmly, which wasn’t an easy feat for him to do.
+Horatio’s face of thunder didn’t do justice to the amount of anger that he was feeling at Freya’s words.
+Horatio, however decided to bite back the angry retort he was going to throw at Freya and decided to speak calmly, which wasn’t an easy feat for him to do.

 “People deserve second chances, Jackson.”

 Louis would have warned Freya that she was treading on very thin ice; she should have worked that out herself before Horatio called her by her last name.
 But like most of the day, Freya seemed to be hell bent on making everyone as annoyed as possible.